QratorLabs/stream-data-processor/README.md

 ### `EvalNode`

 This node type is used to mutate data as soon as it arrives.
 It doesn't have any internal state so it is easy to understand how it works.
 The `EvalNode` uses provided in constructor `DataHandler` to handle arriving data.
-There is a full list of data handlers that are currently implemented:
+There are two types of data handlers that are currently implemented:
+ - `DataParser` - parses data arriving in the certain format.
+For example, CSV or Graphite output data format.
+ - `SerializedRecordBatchHandler` - deserialize arriving data from `arrow::Buffer` to the vector of `arrow::RecordBatch`
+    that can be handled by provided `RecordBatchHandler`.

+### `PeriodNode`

+This node type (just like `EvalNode`) takes `PeriodHandler` as strategy to handle record batches belonging to the certain period of time.
+It also takes three additional arguments: `range`, `period` and `ts_column_name`. `range` and `period` arguments defines how long time period will be and how often it will be handled respectively. `ts_column_name` argument is used to determine which column of record batch contains timestamps.
+There is only one `PariodHandler` -- `SerializedPeriodHandler`, which acts like `SerializedRecordBatchHandler`: deserialize data and pass it to the handler.

+### `RecordBatchHandler`
+There is a full list of currently available handlers:
  - `AggregateHandler` - aggregates data using provided aggregate functions (*first*, *last*, *mean*, *min*, *max*).
- - `DataParser` - parses data arrived in the certain format.
-For example, CSV or Graphite output data format.
  - `DefaultHandler` - sets default values for columns.
 Analog of the Kapacitor node of the same name.
  - `FilterHandler` - filters rows with provided conditions.
 Use `arrow::gandiva` library to create conditions tree.
  - `GroupHandler` - splits record batches into groups with the same values in columns.
  - `MapHandler` - evaluates expressions with present columns as arguments.
 Use `arrow::gandiva` library to create expressions.
  - `SortHandler` - sorts rows by the certain column.

-### `PeriodNode`

-This node type (just like `EvalNode`) takes `PeriodHandler` as strategy to handle record batches belonging to the certain period of time.
-It also takes three additional arguments: `range`, `period` and `ts_column_name`. `range` and `period` arguments defines how long time period will be and how often it will be handled respectively. `ts_column_name` argument is used to determine which column of record batch contains timestamps.
-Available `PariodHandlers` are:
  - `JoinHandler` - joins received record batches on the set of columns;
  - `WindowHandler` - concatenates received record batches.